 Kate’s expertise includes her role as Chair of the Board for Play Matters Australia.

 Tracy Redman is the Project Manager for ORICL supporting the work of the ORICL early childhood researchers.
 Tracy has almost four decades experience in the early childhood sector, including as owner/teaching director of a long day care service for 16 years, overlapping with over 20 years teaching EC students from certificate III to master’s degree levels.
 Tracy has written many units for TAFE NSW, TAFE Higher Education, and the University of New England as well as EC resources for government and non-government organisations.
 Her special research interest is in supporting educators to enrich their language interactions with infants and toddlers through targeted professional development.
-An advocate for life-long learning, Tracy holds a Master of Education (Information Technologies) from Charles Sturt University, and a Master of Early Childhood, Master of Research, and PhD from Macquarie University (Macquarie School of Education) and is a Graduate Research Student member of the Centre for Research in Early Childhood Education (CRECE).
+An advocate for life-long learning, Tracy holds a Master of Education (Information Technologies) from Charles Sturt University, and a Master of Early Childhood, Master of Research, and PhD from Macquarie University (Macquarie School of Education) and is an Associate member of the Centre for Research in Early Childhood Education (CRECE).

 Anne-Lii Hardy is an experienced senior research assistant and research manager, having worked on major research projects including a longitudinal study of infants' language and learning.
 For over ten years, she has supported and managed early childhood research projects, being actively involved in the collection, management and analysis of data, project management and administration.
 Anne-Lii completed her Master of Research degree at Macquarie University in 2018, focusing on young children's use of technology and its impacts on their cognitive skills.